xformation/searchservice/README.md

 	Method: POST
 	Params:
-		cls	*			String 	fully qualified name of entity class
-		@param fieldsOnly if true then you will get list of fieldnames
+		cls	*			String 	fully qualified name of entity class fieldsOnly if true then you will get list of fieldnames
 	Response:
 		Entity class mappings or List of field names if fieldsOnly is true